 If you want to repair your carpeting on your own, the water involved should be in category 1- or clean water.
 It means the water that has caused water damage is from the supply line, broken pipes, or rain.
 If the source of the water is contaminated, it is not safe for you to dry out your water damaged carpeting.

 In the case of the severity of the damage, it can be easy to dry out carpeting that has one or two inches of water.
 But when there is more water involved, the carpet would be difficult to save.
-The same goes for the carpet that has been damaged in the past or an old one.
+The same goes for a carpet that has been damaged in the past or an old one.
 The backing of old carpeting can get deteriorated over time, and when once damaged in the past can cause it to fall apart.

 Lastly, check the carpeting if mold has already started to grow on its surface.
 Moisture and the organic material on the carpet can be the perfect condition for mold to grow.

 Once you know what situation you are going to deal with, you may begin the drying process.
 If you are not seeking the help of the professional team to restore your carpet, make sure to wear protective gear, like gloves, masks, and boots to protect yourself from things that might be on the carpet.